-The modern lifestyle is pacey and technology oriented.
-With every passing day we are moving away from people around us and getting consumed by technology.
+The modern lifestyle is pacey and technology-oriented.
+With every passing day, we are moving away from people around us and getting consumed by technology.
 More and more time we are spending with our smart devices and lesser with humans in real life.
 Look at you right now, sitting with your smart devices, not conversing with any human being around you.
-Technology with social media platforms has provided us with a false sense of belongingness and false sense of social approval.
-While getting likes and followers on social media might feel great, it is not real connection.
-And we as humans need real human connection of flesh and bones.
+Technology with social media platforms has provided us with a false sense of belongingness and a false sense of social approval.
+While getting likes and followers on social media might feel great, it is not a real connection.
+And we as humans need the real human connection of flesh and bones.

 As humans we crave meaningful eye contacts, listening to genuine smile that reaches to eye and brighten them.
 We need to get warm hugs that melt the heart.
 We need to feel the pats on backs and euphoria of high fives.
 This is what real life is and what our virtual presences can not help us experience.

 A laughter that rings in ear and shines in eyes can not be replace by LOL.
 We all know how many times we actually laugh out loud while typing LOL.
 Its not genuine, its not real.
 It’s a false sense of connection, social approvals that are not genuine and really mean nothing.
 Such gratification with false supplies for our needs can leave us empty rather than fulfilled.
 This is like eating non nutritious food.
 You are gratifying your need to eat but you are not getting what your body actually needs.